IBM-Blockchain-Archive/marbles/docs/config_file.md

 ### 2. Creds File:

-- This file has settings for your blockchain network.
+- This file has settings for your blockchain network such as IPs, port numbers, and certificates.
 - This can be found in `<marbles>/config/blockchain_creds1.json`.
 - You only need to edit/create 1 file.
 Details below.
 	- Tip: Use seperate files for seperate blockchain networks.

+**If you are using the Bluemix Blockchain Service you will not need to manually edit these files**.
+You should have already downloaded this file from the service during the [install chaincode tutorial](./install_chaincode.md).

 **Example JSON**